Civil Engineer Cover Letter Samples (Email Examples)

 The final part of the body paragraph highlights your technical and soft skills.
 Again, a hiring manager needs to know that they are dealing with a qualified individual and a deserving candidate for the job.

-You will also need to highlight your soft skills, including time management skills, problem solving skills, leadership skills, communication and non-verbal skills, creativity, teamwork, critical thinking, and project planning.
+You will also need to highlight your soft skills, including time management skills, problem-solving skills, leadership skills, communication and non-verbal skills, creativity, teamwork, critical thinking, and project planning.

 Conclusion

 This is the final part of the cover letter.
-It is meant to inform your potential employer why you are the best and most suitable candidate for the civil engineering job while thanking them and requesting an interview.
+It is meant to inform your potential employer why you are the best and most suitable candidate for the job while thanking them and requesting an interview.

 Thank the recipient

-After you make your final statement about how and why you are the most suitable job applicant, go ahead and thank the recipient for their time.
+After you make your last statement about how and why you are the most suitable job applicant, go ahead and thank the recipient for their time.
 Appreciate them for reading your letter to maintain courtesy and remain professional.

 Call to action